Oil Separation System

-Wells typically produce three elements: oil, gas, and water.
-Oil and gas producers use a combination of separation vessels, also called an “oil separation system,” to separate these elements.
+Drilled wells typically produce three elements: oil, gas, and water.
+Energy producers use a system of vessels, valves, pipes, and processes, to separate these elements.

 In this article, we'll discuss 3 of the most common types of separation vessels: